Marclie/SuaveStateScanner/README.md

 All configurations in the configuration file are optional and are defined as follows:

-* `printVar` - The index for the target variable to be printed to the output file.
+* `printVar` - The index for the target property to be printed to the output file.
 If this is not specified, the default is to print the energy of the state.
-Other values will print a specific property for each state (default: 0)
+Other values will print a specific property for each state.
+Negative values will index from the end of the list of properties. (default: 0)

 * `orders` - The 'orders' parameter defines the orders of derivatives desired for computation.
 This parameter must be a list of integers.